christy8059/independent-study/entries/entry_five.md

 # Takeaways
-- move on to learning another topic rather than being stuck one thing
+- move onto another topic and then come back if I get stuck on something
-- take breaks and try other methods to approach a problem
+- take breaks and try other ways to fix the problem
 - be determined and pushed through until you accomplished your goal